-The points made in this article are not original, but have been circulating on the internet for a while.
-They have been assembled again because another call has come from the green lobby to ban plastic supermarket bags.
-But there is not much balance in the reporting.
-This article puts forward the different view so that readers can decide for themselves whether or not we want a plastic-free society.
-In the emotive raging about plastic taking over a supposedly pristine world, there are facts that no one seems willing to widely publicize.
+The green lobby has succeeded in banning plastic supermarket bags.
+This is a government that doesn't trust that voters can decide for themselves whether or not they want a plastic-free society.
+In the emotive raging about plastic taking over a supposedly pristine world, there are facts that no one wants widely publicized.
 For example less than 1% of all plastic bags become litter, because most of us recycle them.

 Research by the Australian government showed that only 2% of annual expenditure on cleaning up litter was attributable to plastic bags.